 II.
-Summary of Publications
+Summaries of Publications before October 2009

-The following is an outline of each type of publication which the Institute has published up to July 2008.
-These publications include research reports, sources, occasional papers, annual reports, year-books, and teacher's reference guides for teaching Japanese as a foreign/second language, as well as edited collections of Japanese dialect maps, video and film materials, and CD-ROMs.
+The following are outlines of publications which the Institute has published before October 2009.
+These publications include research reports, sources, occasional papers, annual reports, yearbooks, and teacher's reference guides for teaching Japanese as a foreign/second language, as well as edited collections of Japanese dialect maps, video and film materials, and CD-ROMs.